Half a hectare, 18-level ex-council HQ sold for just $3m: Panuku's plan revealed

 "The agreement that settled this week between Civic Lane and Auckland Council for $3m reflects the exceptional costs of asbestos removal and heritage restoration requirements," the council statement said.

+The CAB should be used for what it was designed for, as council offices, he stressed.

+"I believe the asbestos story is fake and a pretext to justify the move to the ASB Bank HQ, the upgrade of which is still haemorrhaging money.
+Auckland deserves better than this," Lee said this afternoon.

-Clive Fuhr of Panuku Developments Auckland said the deal had settled on Wednesday this week.
+Clive Fuhr of Panuku Development Auckland said the deal had settled on Wednesday this week.

 Asked what that meant and how much money had been paid, he said it was not a 10 per cent deposit of $300,000 but instead a sum of "less than $100,000".